 Types of stroke

-From the two types, the “ischaemic strokes” are much commoner than the “hemorrhagic strokes”.
-In the US, as much as 80 percent of strokes are ischemic strokes according to the US government website.
+Of the two types, “ischaemic strokes” are much more commoner than “hemorrhagic strokes”.
+In the US, as much as 80 per cent of strokes are ischemic strokes according to the US government website.

 Sometimes, a clot can originate within the heart itself too.